mongodb/docs/source/includes/list-mongodb-org-packages.rst

 Packages
 --------

-MongoDB provides packages of the officially supported MongoDB builds in its own repository.
-This repository provides the MongoDB distribution in the following packages:
+MongoDB provides officially supported packages in their own repository.
+This repository contains the following packages:

 - ``mongodb-org``